Restoring a Supreme Model 560-A Vedolyzer

 This is about as clean as the chrome is going to get, but it's still a lot better than when I started.
 The video amp will be stripped down and rebuilt with mostly new components since almost all of the old resistors are out of tolerance and have to go anyway, and most of the soldering is pretty bad, well, except for the parts I see that aren't soldered at all.

 Interestingly, the video amp specs of the original model 560 claimed a flat bandwidth of 4.5MHz, but the updated 560-A only claimed 2.5MHz.
-Sounds like the original design had some issues and didn't live up to expectations.

 Interestingly, the video amp specs of the original model 560 claimed a flat bandwidth of 4.5MHz, but the updated 560-A only claimed 2.5MHz.
-Sounds like the original design had some issues and didn't live up to expectations.

 There are several components in the Wavemeter to check and replace.
 I removed the Wavemeter coils and stashed them in a cabinet until I'm finished under the chassis.
 Too many delicate wires there to take a chance leaving them in harm's way in the chassis.